64qyt6za/awesfcafscazf/README.md

 5. **Checkout Process**:
    - Add your desired items to the cart and proceed to checkout 🛍️.
    - Scroll to "Buy Now" and select "Checkout with PayPal" under Express Payments.
-   - Manually type in the email slowly ✍️.
-Avoid copy-pasting to prevent triggering security checks.
+   - Enter the email address manually.
+(Typing speed doesn’t matter.)
+   - Enter the password manually (Never paste the password.
+Typing speed doesn’t matter.)
    - Complete the PayPal checkout normally.
    - Before finalizing, change the email delivery to your own email 📧.